A Note on Extension Properties and Representations of Matroids: Matroids with the Tic-Tac-Toe Configuration

 \section{Matroids with the Tic-Tac-Toe Configuration}

-The tic-tac-toe matroid was introduced as a possible counter-example to prove that the class of algebraic matroids is not closed by duality.
+The tic-tac-toe matroid was introduced as a possible counterexample to prove that the class of algebraic matroids is not closed by duality.
 It is a sparse paving matroid of rank five on nine elements with eight circuit-hyperplanes.
-It satisfies Ingleton inequality but it is not a {$\gep$} matroid~\cite{AlHo95}.
-While it satisfies Dress-L\'ovasz property~\cite{Bollen18}, it is not known whether it is algebraic or not.
+It satisfies the Ingleton inequality but it is not a {$\gep$} matroid~\cite{AlHo95}.
+While it satisfies the Dress-Lov\'asz property~\cite{Bollen18}, it is not known whether it is algebraic or not.
 Nevertheless, the dual of the tic-tac-toe matroid is not an {\imp} matroid~\cite{Hoc97}, and hence it is not algebraic.

-We notice that the tic-tac-toe matroid is not {\cip} and its dual is not {\akp}, and hence the former is not folded linear and the latter is not almost entropic.
+We prove in the following that the tic-tac-toe matroid is not {\cip} and its dual is not {\akp}, and hence the former is not folded linear and the latter is not almost entropic.
 That applies as well to the sparse paving matroids of rank five on nine elements that contain eight circuit-hyperplanes in the same configuration as the tic-tac-toe matroid.
-By a computer-aided exploration on the database~\cite{RoMaDatabase}, we found out that there are exactly $181$ such matroids, which are listed in the Appendix.
+By a computer-aided exploration on the database~\cite{RoMaDatabase}, we found that there are exactly $181$ such matroids\confv{ (see~\cite{BFP23})}\fullv{, which are listed in the Appendix}.
 Once they were determined, we realized that their circuit-hyperplanes can be described in terms of the points and lines on the affine plane over $\field_3$.
 Moreover, we identified two maximal sparse paving matroids whose relaxations contain all of them.

 Let $\grse = \field_3 \times \field_3$ be the set of points $(x,y)$ on the affine plane over the field $\field_3$.
 The 12 lines on that affine plane, which are represented in Figure~\ref{fg:apf33}, are partitioned into four sets of three parallel lines.
 Namely, for $i \in \field_3$, \begin{itemize} \item the lines $A_i$ with equation $y = i$ \item the lines $B_i$ with equation $x = i$, \item the lines $C_i$ with equation $x-y = i$, \item the lines $D_i$ with equation $x+y = i$. \end{itemize} We describe in the following several sparse paving matroids of rank $5$ with ground set $\grse$ that are related to the tic-tac-toe matroid.
 The $9$ circuit-hyperplanes of the matroid $\tto$ are the sets $A_i B_j$ with $(i,j) \in \field_3 \times \field_3$.
 The \emph{tic-tac-toe matroid}, which is denoted here by $\ttt$, is obtained from $\tto$ by relaxing the circuit-hyperplane $A_0 B_0$.
 Observe that the relaxation of any other circuit-hyperplane instead of $A_0 B_0$ produces an isomorphic matroid.